Reishandy/re-incription/README.md

 # Re-Incription

-Re-Incription is a simple file encryption program using AES-256 CBC and PBKDF2HMAC for key derivation from a password.
+Re-Incription is a simple file encryption program using AES-256 CFB and PBKDF2HMAC for key derivation from a password.
 The program performs 16 rounds of encryption, with a different key for each round derived from the previous key using SHA3-256 Hash.
 It also checks for data integrity using SHA3-256.

 ## Table of Contents
 - [Installation](#installation)